suriyaprakhash/kaleido/README.md

 # Webpack working

-Use this project as a sample to work on
+Use this project as a sample to work on,

+- Webpack
+- TS Loader to convert ts files to js
+- HTMLWebpackPlugin

 ## Local running